isaomatsunami/making-3d-map/README.md

 Metadata:AREA_OR_POINT=Area means height data is representative height of each cell(that is pixel) in the grid.
 But I use this as point data so as to simplify mesh construction.

-call my function to get binary height-only data.
+call my private function to get binary height-only data.
 ::

 	python dem2npy.py owakudaniDEM.tif

 In case of Hong Kong area, you can use uint8(0~256) instead of int16(-32768~32767), I am right?